 When to Bring a New Puppy Home

 First things first: You shouldn’t bring a puppy home until they’re ready to leave their mother.
-For most dogs, that means waiting until 8 weeks of age, says Katy J. Nelson, DVM, Chewy’s resident veterinarian.
+For most dogs, that means waiting until 8 weeks of age, says Dr. Katy Nelson, DVM, Chewy’s resident veterinarian.

 Separating puppies from their moms earlier than 8 weeks old can negatively impact their social and emotional development.
 Find out more about the best age to take a puppy home.